Supreme Court decision could mean near total abortion ban in Missouri

 “I pray and remain hopeful [the U.S. Supreme Court] stays true to this potential decision, but this unprecedented, intentional leak is malicious and threatens the independence of our highest court,” Hartzler tweeted on Monday.

-Former Missouri Gov. and current U.S. Senate candidate Eric Greitens also criticized the leak of the draft, stating in a statement that the person who sent the document to Politico is "trying to weaponize the court and turn the sacred institution into a political cudgel during the midterm elections."
+Former Missouri Gov. Eric Greitens, who's now running for U.S. Senate, also criticized the leak of the draft, stating in a statement that the person who sent the document to Politico is "trying to weaponize the court and turn the sacred institution into a political cudgel during the midterm elections."

-"Life is precious and worthy of protection — especially the unborn who are the most vulnerable," said Greitens, who noted that he called a special session to restrict abortion when he was governor.
+"Life is precious and worthy of protection — especially the unborn who are the most vulnerable," said Greitens, who noted that he called a special session of the legislature to restrict abortion when he was governor.

-Attorney General and Republican candidate Eric Schmitt tweeted: “I’ve argued it in court briefings…Overturn Roe v Wade.”
+Attorney General Eric Schmitt, also a candidate in the Republican Senate primary, tweeted: “I’ve argued it in court briefings…Overturn Roe v Wade.”

 Politico’s article said that the decision in the Mississippi abortion case may not be issued for two months.
 Missouri’s U.S. Senate primary is slated for Aug.
 2.